Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : A LRO Post operation with return schema must have "x-ms-long-running-operation-options" extension enabled.

 **Description** : This is a rule introduced to make the understanding of Long Running Operations more clear.
-A LRO has the following steps:

-1. An Initial call is made to the service.
-2. A response is received.
-3. The response is validated and its headers are read.
-The header azure-async-operation header/location header is used for further polling until a terminal status is met.

-Now, the issue is what happens if both the values are provided?
-In such cases, it is the responsibility of the service team to tell us if we want to use the location header finally to retrieve the values.
-Such a retrieval will be used as step 4 and not during the polling.
+In case of LRO Post operation with return schema, it MAY be ambiguous for the SDK to understand automatically what the return schema is modeling.
+To avoid any confusion that would lead SDK to incorrectly instantiate the return type, service team needs to explain if the return schema is modeling a result from a "Location" header, or from an "Azure-AsyncOperation" header.

 More details on LRO operation could be found [here](https://github.com/Azure/adx-documentation-pr/blob/master/sdks/LRO/LRO_AzureSDK.md)

 **How to fix the violation**: For a Post LRO operation, add "x-ms-long-running-operation-options" extension with "final-state-via" property.
 ``` json